 Forious, Inc.

-We don't know where it is.
+What we don't know about Forious, Inc. is where it is.

 North American Address